k-box/k-box/docs/developer/commands/index.md

   the latest version details of a Document are correctly reported in a document descriptor
 - `collections:clean-duplicates`: Clean the duplicated documents contained in a collection
 - `collections:list`: Performs actions on collections
+- [`lang:check`](./lang-check.md) Get the status of the localization in different languages
+- [`files:orphans`](./files-orphans.md): Find and remove orphan files, i.e. the one not linked to a document descriptor

 For a complete list of available commands execute